Slack for ASF projects

 Joining the ASF Slack workspace

 Anyone with an @apache.org email address can become a full member of the ASF Slack workspace.
-Use the link above to log in to the-asf.slack.com.
+Use that email address and the link above to log in to the-asf.slack.com.
 You can then browse for the open channels you want to join.

 You can also download an app to use on your computer or mobile device.